Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Conclusion

 \section{Conclusion}

 In this article, we have investigated the estimation of the transition frequency of a two-level quantum system (TLS) from the perspective of Bayesian and frequentist approaches.
 The prototype model consists of a TLS being placed in a magnetic field, which rotates at a constant angular speed at a fixed angle about the axis of gyration.
-These parameters are steerable and we have used this controlability of the system to make our estimation strategies more optimal.
+These parameters are steerable and we have used this controllability of the system to make our estimation strategies optimal.
 The emitted photons are collected by a single-photon detector and this results in a binary output data of the system.
-The probability mass function of this data carries the information about the unknown transition frequency and the estimators are functions of the data set.
+The probability mass function of this data carries the information about the unknown transition frequency and the estimators are functions of the dataset.

 The Cram\'er-Rao lower bound is an important benchmark in estimation theory and therefore we have studied the deviation between the quantum (QFI) and the classical Fisher information (CFI).
 The quantum measurement scenario is fixed, because we detect only the emitted photons, i.e., the probability of the TLS being either in the ground or excited state.
 The CFI is a measure of the accuracy in the classical postprocessing of the data, while the QFI is its upper bound.
 It has been found that the maxima of the CFI are often attained at places at which the above-mentioned deviation admits large values.
 This can lead to a conflict in the choice of the optimal strategy.
 The worst-case scenario is a situation, where the deviation between the two quantities is very small, which seems to imply an optimal situation, but the value of the CFI is also small.
-Thus, a considerable amount of data points have to be collected.
 This conflict of interest can be easily overlooked.
-We did not even construct yet the estimators as functions of the data set.
-In this study, we have focused more on this aspect of the estimation theory, thus the conclusions drawn on the properties of the CFI play a more important role in our objectives.
+Therefore, we have studied a way of how to keep the CFI large and the deviation small by introducing a weight parameter $\alpha$, see Eq. \eqref{eq:costalphafreq}.
+In the extreme case, when $\alpha$ is equal to zero (one), the cost function is solely determined by the reciprocal of the CFI (the deviation).
+In the frequentist approach, we have presented some optimal values of the control parameters depending on $\alpha$.